Estimating the selection efficiency: Summary

 \section{Summary}

 Estimating the selection efficiency is a fundamental task in most data analyses, based on simulated and/or real data.
-The measured relative frequency provides the best estimate of the true efficiency in the frequentist approach and coincides with the posterior mode obtained in the Bayesian treatment with uniform prior.
+The measured success frequency provides the best estimate of the true efficiency in the frequentist approach (being the MLE) and coincides with the posterior mode obtained in the Bayesian treatment with the widely used uniform prior.
 However, such prior cannot be considered non-informative.
-Instead, if we are completely uncertain about the efficiency before making the experiment, the use of the Jeffreys' prior is recommended.
+Instead, if we are completely uncertain about the efficiency before making the experiment, or we aim at reporting ``objective'' Bayesian results, the use of the reference prior (which is the same as the Jeffreys' prior in the binomial model) is recommended, together with the intrinsic estimators which have been reviewed in section~\ref{sec-intrinsic-estimators}.

-In general, if some prior knowledge is available, it is recommended to encode it into a function belonging to the family of Beta distributions, whose parameters can be determined with the method of moments if an approximation is needed.
-This ensures that the posterior also belongs to the same family, so that all properties summarized in appendix~\ref{sec-Beta} are immediately available.
-An important example of the use of informative priors is the combination of independent samples, which is also the correct way for including prior knowledge coming from simulations to model systematic effects.
+Within the Bayesian approach, if some prior knowledge is available, for mathematical simplicity it is recommended to encode it into a function belonging to the family of Beta distributions, whose parameters can be determined with the method of moments if the exact function is not known.
+This ensures that the posterior also belongs to the same family, so that the math is simplified because all properties summarized in appendix~\ref{sec-Beta} are immediately available.
+An important example of the use of informative priors is the combination of independent samples, which is also used for including prior knowledge coming from simulations to model systematic effects.

-The knowledge of the uncertainty on the efficiency is needed when scaling observed quantities to estimate their original values (e.g.\ the true rate).
-In this case, the recommended approach is to use the mean and variance of the posterior PDF in the computation, whenever the use of the full posterior is not practical.
+The knowledge of the uncertainty about the efficiency is needed when scaling observed quantities to estimate their original values (e.g.\ the true rate).
+In this case, the easiest approach is to use the mean and variance of the posterior density in the computation, whenever the use of the full posterior is not practical.
 The usual variance algebra holds, with the caveat that the square root of the final variance might not be good to define a symmetric credible interval, because of the inherent asymmetry of the posterior in the general case.
-Though in many applications the posterior will be significantly peaked around the true value, so that the binomial (symmetric) approximation holds, care needs to be taken when handling very low or very high efficiencies, and when the number of events is relatively small, because such approximation behaves poorly in such cases (using the full posterior is always better, if possible).
+Though in many applications the posterior will be significantly peaked around the true value, so that the binomial (symmetric) approximation holds, care needs to be taken when handling very low or very high efficiencies, and when the number of events is relatively small, because such approximation behaves very poorly in such cases.